kelseyandersen/DataVizR/intro/presentation.md

 getwd()
 ```

-Path to your our data
+Path to your our data when importing locally

 ```r
 here::here("data", "survey_clean.csv")